 Your student can have fun and make new friends by participating in the numerous student activities that WCC offers.
 Your student can play club or intramural sports, work out at the Health & Fitness Center, join a student club or organization, write for the student newspaper, attend area concerts and other performances at discounted prices, and take trips to places like Cedar Point, Chicago, Sleeping Bear Dunes, and Mackinac Island.
 Currently-enrolled students can log into Campus Connect to begin exploring and connecting to Student Life at WCC.

 Yes!
-Encourage your student to visit Career Transitions to meet with staff.
-Members of the advising team at Career Transitions can assist your students in exploring their options for majors, industries, and career pathways, finding jobs, internship, and co-ops, developing valuable connections with employers, creating resumes and cover letters, and developing and strengthening interviewing skills.
+Encourage your student to visit the Center for Career Success to meet with staff.
+Members of the advising team at the Center for Career Success can assist your students in exploring their options for majors, industries, and career pathways, finding jobs, internship, and co-ops, developing valuable connections with employers, creating resumes and cover letters, and developing and strengthening interviewing skills.
 Students can also take advantage of career assessments and resources on the Counseling and Career Planning website.

 We encourage you and your student to check out our Transfer Credits from WCC page.
 This page contains information about the Michigan Transfer Agreement, as well as Articulation Agreements with specific institutions.
 For more clarity about various transfer options, your student should visit Counseling and Career Planning, located in the Student Center Building on the second floor, to meet with an advisor.